 From health improvements to a reduced carbon footprint, we all know the benefits of cycling.
 However, is it enough to convince you to give up the car and commute to work on a bike instead?

-Despite the advantages that can be gained from switching your car for a bike, British cyclists are still in the minority.
+Despite the advantages that can be gained from switching your car for a bike, bike facts show that British cyclists are still in the minority.
 The British Social Attitudes Survey found that in 2017, over 80% of respondents cycle less than once a month or never at all.

 These findings came 18 years after the government launched the Cycle to Work scheme, which was designed to encourage more people in the UK to commute by bike to preserve the environment and improve the nation’s health.

 Merlin Cycles investigates what impact it’s made since its inception and asks whether Cycle to Work scheme actually works.

 Now in its twentieth year, the ‘Cycle to Work’ scheme was introduced as part of the Finance act of 1999 as a way to encourage more people to swap their car for a bike.
 The scheme was designed to persuade the UK’s workforce to make healthy and environmentally friendly choices when travelling to work.

 As an incentive, companies enlisted in the scheme are able to save money when reimbursed through the scheme, while employees are entitled to an affordable way to purchase a new bike, tax-free.

 How does the Cycle to Work scheme work?